-To investigate the information contained in the crustal overtone maps we performed simultaneous inversions of the overtone and fundamental mode maps at two geographical locations that have relatively good coverage by higher modes: the Northern Tien-Shan region $(42^{\circ}N, 74^{\circ}E)$ and South-Western China within Tibet $(30^{\circ}N, 100^{\circ}E)$.
-The observed dispersion curves for these two locations are shown as the solid (Rayleigh) and dashed (Love) black lines in the left panels of Figures 16 and 17.
+To investigate the information contained in the crustal overtone maps, we performed simultaneous inversions of the overtone and fundamental mode maps at two geographical locations that have relatively good coverage by higher modes: the northern Tien-Shan region (42°N, 74°E) and southwestern China within the Tibetan plateau (30°N, 100°E).
+The observed dispersion curves for these two locations are shown as the solid (Rayleigh) and dashed (Love) black lines in the left panels of Figs 16 and 17.
 There are four observed fundamental mode curves: Rayleigh and Love group (U_0) and phase (C_0) speed.
-The fundamental mode measurements extend from 16 sec period up to 200 sec period for the Rayleigh wave group speed.
-There are two observed first overtone curves (U_1) that extend from 10 sec to 17 sec period.
+The fundamental mode measurements extend from a 16-s period up to a 200-s period for the Rayleigh wave